Climbing is a demanding sport requiring complex, core movement and stabilization.

 Front Leaning Rest (FLR):

 Hold a plank position, but with your hands on rings.
 Begin by building the ability to hold this position for 60 secs.
 Then work up to multiple holds for 60 secs with 60 secs of rest in between.
 If this is easy, try doing a push up every 10 secs while holding!

 This is much harder than the FLR.
 Grip rings in your hands and hold your hands at your sides as you lift your feet to support your weight from the rings.
 Start with a toe on the ground and begin to build up time… 30 secs, then 45 secs, then 60 secs.
 Eventually you’ll want to do sets of these holds with measured rests in between.
 Rest a similar time to the length of hold.

 Try adding these movements to your new strength training goals for overall fitness and mountain athlete performance.
-The second installment in the series will target pulling and pushing movements also specific to climbing though all athletes should try!
+The second instalment in the series will target pushing movements also specific to climbing though all athletes should try!